+STUDENTS

+Rights Responsibilities
-- To be treated justly. - To make mistakes. - To be listened to. - To be rewarded for positive behaviour and sanctioned for negative behaviour. - To be part of our college community/family. - To learn in an environment which is safe, comfortable and stimulating. - To contribute to the development of the Behaviour Policy.

-- appropriate manner. - To act as positive ambassadors for the college at all times both on and off the college premises. - Not to bring inappropriate and unlawful items into - To show respect to college staff, fellow students, college property and the environment. - Never to denigrate, harm or bully other students or staff. - To be an anti-bullying ambassador for the college. - To cooperate with and abide by any arrangements put in place to support your behaviour such as an appropriate college report, Independent Behaviour Plan (IBP), Pastoral Support Programme (PSP), Parenting Contract. - To behave respectfully to others, pupils, staff & visitors. - To be prepared to speak out against injustice. - To follow the 'Tell, Tell, Tell policy if you the victim or witness of any unsociable behaviour. - To behave in a way which keeps self and others safe. - To attend college regularly and on time. - To be prepared and willing to learn with the correct equipment. - To allow others to learn. - To own up to and take responsibility for mistakes. - To allow others to make mistakes. - To give opinions in a constructive manner. - To listen to others. - To wear college uniform as it states in the Uniform Policy/planner. - To be respectful to college buildings and environment.
+To be safe.
+To learn free from distraction.
+To be treated with respect.
+To be treated justly.
+To make mistakes.
+To be listened to.
+To be rewarded for positive behaviour and sanctioned for negative behaviour.
+To be part of our college community/family.
+To learn in an environment which is safe, comfortable and stimulating.
+To contribute to the development of the Behaviour Policy.
+To follow the Home College Agreement.
+To follow all reasonable instructions by college staff, follow college rules and accept sanctions in an appropriate manner.
+To act as positive ambassadors for the college at all times both on and off the college premises.
+Not to bring inappropriate and unlawful items into college.
+To show respect to college staff, fellow students, college property and the environment.
+Never to denigrate, harm or bully other students or staff.
+To be an anti-bullying ambassador for the college.
+To cooperate with and abide by any arrangements put in place to support your behaviour such as an appropriate college report, Independent Behaviour Plan (IBP), Pastoral Support Programme (PSP), Parenting Contract.
+To behave respectfully to others, pupils, staff & visitors.
+To be prepared to speak out against injustice.
+To follow the 'Tell, Tell policy if you the victim or witness of any unsociable behaviour.
+To behave in a way which keeps self and others safe.
+To attend college regularly and on time.
+To be prepared and willing to learn with the correct equipment.
+To allow others to learn.
+To own up to and take responsibility for mistakes.
+To allow others to make mistakes.
+To give opinions in a constructive manner.